-This biotope occurs in reduced (18-35 pp) and low (<18 ppt) salinity (JNCC, 2015).
-Biotopes that occur in reduced salinity are considered tolerant of a change to low as this fall within the habitat range.
+This biotope occurs in low (<18 ppt) salinity (JNCC, 2015).
 A change at the pressure benchmark is assessed as a change to freshwater.
-Few of the characterizing species are likey to tolerate a long-term salinity reduction at the pressure benchmark.
+Few of the characterizing species are likey to tolerate a longterm salinity reduction at the pressure benchmark.
 Biotope resistance is therefore assessed as None and resilience as Medium (following habitat recovery).
 Biotope sensitivity is therefore assessed as Medium.

-Water flow (tidal current) changes (local) None
+Water flow (tidal current) changes (local)